 2. Learn the Art of Stress Management

-This increase proves to be fatal to your organs, and arteries as blood is being pumped at a very high rate and there is surely damage occurring to blood vessels and nerves.
+This increase proves to be fatal to your organs, and arteries as blood are being pumped at a very high rate and there is surely damage occurring to blood vessels and nerves.

 When you take deep breaths, learn to let go and master the art of handling stress, then you can be sure to eradicate at least one cause of your high or low blood pressure problem.

 The most common solution for many people who suffer from high and unstable blood pressure is to go for walks, jogs, and do exercise for 30-45 minutes every day.
 This disciplines your body to pump just the correct amount of blood to your organs in order to easily function while or after your activity session.